-CIS 146 Microcomputer Applications (3 Credit Hours) This course is an introduction to the most common microcomputer software applications.
+CIS 146 Microcomputer Applications (3 Credit hours) This course is an introduction to the most common microcomputer software applications.
 These software packages should include typical features of applications, such as word processing, spreadsheets, database management, and presentation software.
 Upon completion, students will be able to utilize selected features of these packages.
+CIS 147 Advanced Micro Applications (3 Credit Hours) This course is a continuation of CIS 146 in which students utilize the advanced features of topics covered in CIS 146.
+Advanced functions and integration of word processing, spreadsheets, database and presentation packages among other topics are generally incorporated into the course and are to be applied to situations found in society and business.
+Upon completion, the student should be able to apply the advanced features of selected software appropriately to typical problems found in society and business.
+Prerequisite: CIS 146.

-CRJ 100 Introduction to the Criminal Justice System (3 Credit Hours) This course surveys the entire criminal justice process from law enforcement to the administration of justice through corrections.
+CRJ 100 Introduction to the Criminal Justice System (3 Credit hours) This course surveys the entire criminal justice process from law enforcement to the administration of justice through corrections.
 It discusses the history and philosophy of the system and introduces various career opportunities.
-Prerequisite: ENG 093 with a grade of C or higher; or ACT English Score of 20 or above (or SAT equivalent).
+Prerequisite: ENG 093 with a grade of C or higher or ACT English Score of 20 or above (or SAT equivalent).